mathieukapfer/trainingCpp/README.md

 ### Move

-C++11 provide the move constructor and move assignator
+C++11 provide the move constructor and move assignment operator

 Hereafter is how the declaration looks like and when it is used (note that the 'move' implementation are not effective here)